steedos/help/en-us/api/auth.md

 }
 ```

-`adminSpaces` include the spaces,whose administrator is this user .
+`adminSpaces` include the spaces（Professional/Enterprise）,whose administrator is this user .
 You'll need to save the `userId` 、 `authToken` 、 `adminSpaces._id` on the client, for subsequent authenticated requests.

 #### Logging Out